CVE-2026-41419: CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in RARgames 4gaBoards

 Technical Analysis

 The vulnerability in 4gaBoards (before version 3.3.5) involves improper limitation of a pathname to a restricted directory (CWE-22).
-An authenticated user with import privileges can exploit this path traversal flaw to upload arbitrary files from the host system as board attachments during archive import.
-This results in unauthorized disclosure of local files via the normal download interface.
-The CVSS 3.1 score is 7.6 (high severity), reflecting network attack vector, low attack complexity, required privileges, no user interaction, and high confidentiality impact with limited integrity and availability impact.
+An authenticated user with board import privileges can exploit this flaw by importing a specially crafted BOARDS archive that causes the server to read arbitrary files from the host filesystem and attach them to boards.
+These files become accessible for download via the normal application interface, resulting in unauthorized disclosure of local files.
 The issue is resolved in version 3.3.5.

 Potential Impact